 Changes as follows:

-The radio portion of all Clause 19 (Extended Rate PHY (ERP) specification)-compliant ERP systems implements all mandatory modes of Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification), except it uses the 2.4 GHz frequency band and channelization plan specified in 17.3.6 (PHY operating specifications, general).
-The ERP has the capability to decode all Clause 16 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications) and Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) PHYs and all ERP-OFDM PHYs.
-An ERP shall be capable of sending and receiving the short preamble that is (and remains) optional for Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) PHYs.
+The radio portion of all Clause 19 (Extended Rate PHY (ERP) specification)-compliant ERP systems implements all mandatory modes of Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) except it uses the 2.4 GHz frequency band and channelization plan specified in 17.3.6 (PHY operating specifications, general)..

-The ERP has the capability to detect ERP and Clause 17 (High rate direct sequence spread spectrum (HR/ DSSS) PHY specification) preambles whenever a CCA is requested. may beIf the ERP STA also supports or, this c by several,For example, a BSS could operate in an ERP-OFDM mode, a mixed mode of ERP-OFDM and ERP-DSSS/CCK, or a mixed mode of ERP-DSSS/CCK and NonERP.
-When options are enabled, combinations are also allowed.
+.
+The 2.4 GHz ISM band is a shared medium, and coexistence with other devices such as Clause 16 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications) and Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) STAs may be an issue.
+If the ERP STA also supports Clause 16 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications) or Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification), this coexistence may be achieved by several means, including virtual CS (RTS/CTS or CTS-to-self), CSMA/CA protocols, and MSDU fragmentation,.
+For example, a BSS could operate in an ERP-OFDM mode, a mixed mode of ERP-OFDM and ERP-DSSS/CCK, or a mixed mode of ERP-DSSS/CCK and NonERP..

-The changes to other parts of this standard required to implement the ERP are summarized as follows:
+The changes to other parts of this standard required to implement these modes are summarized as follows:

 a) ERP-DSSS/CCK